 With this in mind l thought l’d write a series of blogs that highlight the different stages you go through in your financial life from the age of 50.
 That’s not to say you don’t need financial advice before 50 its just that retirement becomes a real focal point for your plan from 50 onwards.

 It is worth noticing that you can access some really useful information about pensions on www.pensionwise.gov.uk.
 This will help you decide whether or not you can make a decision on your pension yourself or whether it makes sense to take advice from a qualified adviser.
+If you do make changes to your pension due to a financial adviser then make sure he explains everything to you.
+If you make changes that turn out to be detrimental to your pension then you might want to get compensation for bad pension advice.

 When you think about your journey through to retirement and beyond you will progress through the following six stages: